airmon-ng stop ath0

-Once you have done this you will see aircrack fire up and begin to crack the password. typically you have to wait for more like 10,000 to 20,000 IV’s before it will crack.
+Once you have done this you will see aircrack fire up and begin to crack the password.
+You typically need to wait for 10,000 to 20,000 IV’s before it will crack.
 If this is the case, aircrack will test what you’ve got so far and then it will say something like “not enough IV’s.
 Retry at 10,000.”

-If you do everything correctly up to this point, before too long you will have the password! now if the password looks goofy, dont worry, it will still work. some passwords are saved in ASCII format, in which case, aircrack will show you exactly what characters they typed in for their password.
-Sometimes, though, the password is saved in HEX format in which case the computer will show you the HEX encryption of the password.
-It doesn’t matter either way, because you can type in either one and it will connect you to the network.
+If you did everything correctly up to this point, before too long you will have the password!
+Don’t worry if it looks a little strange, some passwords are saved in ASCII format, in which case, aircrack will show you exactly what characters they typed in.
+Sometimes the password is saved in HEX format in which case the computer will show you the HEX encryption of the password.
+You can type in either one and it will connect you to the network.

-It may seem like a lot to deal with if you have never done it, but after a few successful attempts, you will get very quick with it.
+It may seem like a lot to deal with if you have never done it, but after a few successful attempts, you will be very adept.
 If I am near a WEP encrypted router with a good signal, I can often crack the password in just a couple of minutes.

 I am not responsible for what you do with this information.
-Any malicious/illegal activity that you do, falls completely on you because…technically…this is just for you to test the security of your own network.
+Any malicious/illegal activity falls completely on you because, technically, this is just for you to test the security of your own network.